HomeSEOHow to Make My Products Appear in Google Image Search?

 • Correlation analysis between image attributes and search visibility

-Amazon’s Sponsored Display research shows that product images that perform well in advertising often also perform well in organic search results, suggesting transferable visual principles.
+Amazon’s Sponsored Display research shows that product images that do well in advertising often do well in organic search too, which suggests the visual principles carry over.

 • Product photography teams need SEO guidelines